The Park Lane had been around since the 1958 model year and aimed as a premium, full-size model for Mercury.

 In it’s second generation since 1964, the 1966 Mercury Park Lane Convertible you see here was now much more of a slab-sided affair than it was previously.

-Looking great in the rather striking Emberglo Metallic paint, the car also enjoys the benefit of power brakes and power steering, options costing $43 and $106 respectively when the car was bought new.
-Since it was new this Park Lane has done just a little over 22,000 original miles.
+Looking great in the rather striking Cardinal Red paint, the car also enjoys the benefit of power brakes and power steering, options costing $43 and $106 respectively when the car was bought new.

 Looking along the side we can see the lower body molding running the full-length of the 220 inch body – something that is unique to the Park Lane.
 At the rear there are the new for 1966, wraparound taillights.

-The '66 Park Lane comes equipped with the 410 cubic inch Marauder V8 engine with 4-barrel carburetor.
-Output is 330 horsepower.
-This is paired with a Merc-O-Matic 3-speed automatic transmission (C-6).
-Both were standard on this car.
+The ’66 Park Lane came equipped with a 330 horsepower, 410 cubic inch Marauder V8 engine with 4-barrel carburetor.
+This was paired with a Merc-O-Matic 3-speed automatic transmission (C-6).

-Mercury produced 2,546 Park Lane convertibles for the 1966 model year at a base price of $3,608 making it the most expensive of the series.
-How many are left is anyone's guess but we suspect there aren't too many, especially in this condition and with bucket seats.
+Mercury produced just 2,546 Park Lane convertibles for the 1966 model year at a base price of $3,608 making it the most expensive of the series.
+How many are left is anyone’s guess but we suspect there aren’t too many, especially in this condition.

-This Mercury is currently for sale on eBay. (follow the link for even more photos)
+This ’51 Pontiac Chieftain Convertible is currently for sale on eBay. (follow the link for even more photos)